-In this section, we explore lower bounds for algorithms with shared randomness.
-We use Yao's minimax principle~\cite{yao1977probabilistic} to prove a lower bound on the cost of any shared randomness protocol.
-We adapt the notations for our specific problem. \begin{theorem}(\cite{yao1977probabilistic}) Consider our estimation problem over the inputs $x\in[0,1]$, and let {$\mathcal {A}$} be the set of all possible \emph{deterministic} algorithms.
+We place Yao's general formulation in the context of our specific problem. \begin{theorem}(\cite{yao1977probabilistic}) Consider our estimation problem over the inputs $x\in[0,1]$, and let {$\mathcal {A}$} be the set of all possible \emph{deterministic} algorithms.
 For a (deterministic) algorithm $a\in\mathcal A$ and input $x\in[0,1]$, let the function $c(a,x) = (a(x)-x)^2$ be its squared error.

 Then for any \emph{randomized} algorithm $A$ and input distribution $q \in\Delta([0,1])$ such that $X\sim q$:

 That is, the \emph{expected} squared error (over the choice of $x$ from distribution $q$) of the \emph{best} deterministic algorithm (for $q$) lower bounds the \emph{expected} squared error of any randomized (potentially biased) algorithm $A$ for the \emph{worst-case} $x$ (i.e., its cost).
 Further, the inequality holds as an equality for the optimal distribution $q$ and algorithm $A$, i.e.,